wayke-se/components-react/README.md

 | compressQueryParams   | boolean      | false    |

 * `url` - Url to Wayke ext-api.
+* `urlMlt` - Url to Wayke ext-api for related vehicles.
+Used when displaying related vehicles for a given vehicle.
+If not provided `url` will be used, but then related vehicles are change to latest added.
 * `graphQlUrl` - Url to the GraphQl endpoint.
 * `apiKey` -An *optional* flag.
 To use with wayke ext-api.
 If no api key is provided, then the origin of the request is used as a api key.
 * `googleMapsApiKey` - An *optional* flag.
 Google Maps Static will be used if a `googleMapsApiKey` is provided, else the map will open in another tab (Google Maps).
 Provide a Google Maps Static API key.